Call Continuum: A Soundscape of South African Women in Music | Zeitz MOCAA Gala

 About The Call Log

-We have opened a line: A space to listen, to archive, to honour those who journey with us.
+We have opened a line: A space to listen, archive and honour those who journey with us.

 We begin with Call+Continuum; a theme we explored through being commissioned by the Zeitz MOCAA Gala Collateral Programme, to curate sounds in celebration of the role South African women play in the creative industries.
 These are women who are not just making music, but holding memory.